Lepton Flavour Symmetries: Standard flavour symmetries

 The choice of $G_e$ is not unique, see \eq{GEGn}.
 The smallest (in terms of number of elements) option is $\mathbb{Z}_3$.
-Let us call $t$ one of its non-trivial elements.
+We call $t$ one of its non-trivial elements.
 Without loss of generality, its representation on the $l$ and $e^c$ fields, in a charged lepton mass basis, is